 Source Collection Information for Journal Staff

-A manual to assist a Journal Staff start a source collection assignment.
+A manual to assist Journal Staff with starting a source collection assignment.

 Finding Cited Books